book your eye exam with us today

 WHAT do WE DO AT BLUR EYECARE?

 At Blur Eyecare, we are a team of optometrists and dispensing opticians who know our stuff!
 We are able to diagnose and manage eye conditions and offer tailored solutions for your eye care needs.
-We offer eye tests at our Tauranga, Mount Maunganui and Rotorua stores.
+We offer eye tests at our Tauranga, Mount Maunganui, Rotorua and Papamoa.

 What is an Optometrist?